If you would like any of your digital books autographed for free, please send a request through Authorgraph.

 Contributor YouTube: An Insider’s Guide to Climbing the Charts (more info here)

-Contributor/Editor:This is Not a Game: A Guide to Alternate Reality Gaming with Dave Szulborski (Excerpt here )I edited and contributed to : “This Is Not a Game” was included in the annual Tween market report that went to marketing executives worldwide in the toy, gaming and youth market industries.
+Contributor/Editor:This is Not a Game: A Guide to Alternate Reality Gaming with Dave Szulborski (Excerpt here )I edited and contributed to : “This Is Not a Game” which was included in the annual Tween market report that went to marketing executives worldwide in the toy, gaming and youth market industries.
 Also, I appeared as myself/in character, in person, in the “Catching the Wish” ARG by Dave.

-Do you know what you have to do to piss off a bunch of fundamentalists and conspiracy theorists who will then harass, witchhunt and malign you?
-Just put up a single, spooky webpage, that purports to be a recruitment drive for a organization whose actual existence is speculative at best and at worst is fiction presented as fact (or paranoid, hysterical hand-waving in the interest of selling books?).
-Really.
-Apparently, that’s all you have to do and you too can have a Fatwa directed at you.
-Your friends will all be so jealous!
-So much for freedom of artistic expression or a right to one’s own opinion.
+My first foray into the True Crime arena.
+Formula: Just put up a single, spooky web page, that purports to be a recruitment drive for an organization whose actual existence is speculative at best and at worst is fiction presented as fact or paranoid, hysterical hand-waving in the interest of selling books and you will get all kinds of reactions.
 In all fairness, I think the theories mentioned read as good fantasy crime fiction and this was a conceptual attempt at that very thing.
 Apparently, it succeeded.
 The unnerving side of this was the equal amount of applications I received asking to join (Really?
 Join a group of underground serial killers?
-Really?) or outright death threats.
-After I outed myself on this experiment, I of course was the target of vitriol from a few dyed in the wool “believers” in the conspiranoia milieu.
-Guess I kicked their sacred cow.
-Well, EXCUSE ME.
+Really?) or outright death threats by people who really believe in such things.
+(Someone summed it up pretty well in this article from The Fenris Wolf)

 El Centro & OMEGA